-The number of trees that girls find in their final calculation will vary depending on the size and type of tree that they weighed.
+The number of trees that students find in their final calculation will vary depending on the size and type of tree that they weighed.
 Typical answers will range between 15 and 50 trees per year.
-Ask the girls to share what they learned about their tree with the group.
-Remind them that if they planted that many trees every year, they would cancel out many of the global warming effects that come from the energy they use, the food they eat, and the products they buy.

-Tree planting is a great follow-up activity for girls who have made these computations.
+Ask the students to share what they learned about their tree with the group.
+Remind them that if they planted that many trees every year (and the trees survived), they would cancel out many of the global warming effects that come from the energy they use, the food they eat, and the products they buy.
+Tree planting is a great follow-up activity for students who have made these computations.